-As chair, Sellers teaches and mentors students, hires and supervises adjunct instructors, manages curriculum, and identifies ways to grow the program.
-He also helps develop marketing, recruiting and retention strategies while cultivating partnerships that benefit students and the community at large.
+As chair, I teach and mentor students, hire and supervise adjunct instructors, manage curriculum, and identify ways to grow the program.
+I also help develop marketing, recruiting and retention strategies while cultivating partnerships that benefit students and the community at large.

-Sellers holds a Master of Arts in Business Administration with focuses in leadership, organizational behavior and ethics.
-His teaching experience includes positions at George Fox University, Eastern Oregon University, Clark College and Mount Hood Community College.
-He has owned and operated his own consulting business for more than 14 years.
+I hold a Master of Arts in Business Administration with focuses in leadership, organizational behavior and ethics.
+My teaching experience includes positions at George Fox University, Eastern Oregon University, Clark College and Mount Hood Community College.
+I have owned and operated my own consulting business for more than 14 years.

-He has a broad background spanning business, academia and nonprofit environments.
-He has also created, developed and grown several businesses.
-In each business, Sellers was responsible for all aspects of strategy, finance, sales, marketing, personnel, operations and internal controls.
+I have a broad background spanning business, academia and nonprofit environments.
+I have also created, developed and grown several businesses.
+In each business, I was responsible for all aspects of strategy, finance, sales, marketing, personnel, operations and internal controls.